gubesch/autoinstall-wordpress/README.md

 ```

-after executing don't forget to remember your username password and db-name!
+after executing don't forget to remember your username, password and db-name!